barrida/loan-api/README.md

 # OpenAPI Swagger endpoint definition

-Browse to Swagger to analyse endpoints http://localhost:8080/swagger-ui/index.html#/
+Browse to Swagger to analyze endpoints http://localhost:8080/swagger-ui/index.html#/

 # Run Authorization Server

-build*Assumptions:**
+**Assumptions:**
 - ADMIN can operate for all customers.
 Only admins can create and list customers.
 CUSTOMER can operate for themselves.
 - The .requestMatchers("/v1/**").hasAnyAuthority("ADMIN", "CUSTOMER") ensures that both scopes (ADMIN and CUSTOMER) can access any endpoint under "/v1/**".
 - For example: The @PreAuthorize("hasAuthority('ADMIN') or (hasAuthority('CUSTOMER') and #loanRequest.customerId == principal.id)") ensures that ADMIN can create loans for any customer.
 CUSTOMER can only create loans for themselves.

-You must run auth server to access endpoints.
+You'll need to run auth server to access endpoints.
 I slightly modified my own Auth server [sample](https://github.com/barrida/authorization-server).
 If you want to run Dockerized version, update the roles as ADMIN and CUSTOMER, then follow the steps in auth server repository.
 OOtherwise, follow instructions below:

 ## Step 1: Run auth-server locally
-In root director, run
+In root directory, run

 ```shell
 ./gradlew bootRun